MaiHanNguyen1404/CreativeCoding_Blog/posts/week-5.md

 }

 export class PixelSorter {
-   constructor (ctx) {
+   // PixelSorter class with context as a parameter constructor (ctx) {
       this.ctx = ctx
    }

+   // Define init function
    init () {
       this.width = this.ctx.canvas.width
       this.height = this.ctx.canvas.height